 What Is an Alienation Clause in Real Estate?

-An alienation clause is language in a mortgage or trust deed that allows the lender to call the loan immediately due and payable in the event the owner sells the property or transfers title to the property.
-Almost every loan today contains an alienation clause, which means title cannot transfer and a buyer cannot purchase subject to an existing loan without triggering a due on sale clause.
+An alienation clause is language in a mortgage or trust deed that allows the lender to call the loan immediately due and payable in the event the owner sells or transfers title to the property.
+It prohibits transferring the loan to the new buyer and renders payment of the remaining balance due immediately.

 A common type of alienation clause found in many trust deeds is as follows, from the U.S. Securities and Exchange Commission:

 "In the event the Property or any part thereof or any interest therein is sold, conveyed or alienated by the Trustor, whether voluntarily or involuntarily, except as prohibited by law, all obligation secured by this instrument, irrespective of the maturity dates express therein, at the option of the holder hereof and without demand or notice, shall immediately become due and payable."